 What to Expect

-You will walk to visit the following spots with a guide.
+You will visit the following spots with a guide.

 1. Tomioka Hachimangu shrine

 This shrine is dedicated to the god of battle, Yawata no Kami, who is said to grant any wishes.
 So, many people make offering, bow twice, clap hands twice, pray silently, then bow once at the end, in front of the vermilion main hall.